 photo by Jon Tyson

-Sometimes feel like you and your partner or spouse speak different languages, it’s just that hard to connect these days?
+Sometimes feel like you and your partner or spouse speak different languages, or that it’s just that hard to connect these days?
 While you might be…. different love languages, that is.

 What are ‘love languages’?

 The concept was created by American marriage counsellor Dr. Gary Chapman, when he began to notice that the advice he’d give to couples could work for one partner, but not the other.